Ischia Campania, Italy Travel Guide

 Say "Buongiorno" or "Buonasera" when entering shops or engaging with staff.

-Italians tend to dress well, even for casual outings.
+Italians tend what to wear well, even for casual outings.
 Avoid overly sloppy attire, especially in urban areas or formal settings.

-Enjoy coffee standing at the bar like a local.
-This is faster and often more affordable than sitting at a table.
+Enjoy coffee not seated at the bar like a local.
+This is faster and typically a better value than sitting at a table.

 Anticipate common situations and adopt local customs.
-This supports navigation with greater confidence, permitting more time to savor Ischia's charm.
+This supports navigation with greater confidence, permitting more time to taste Ischia's charm.